QuantGen/symDMatrix/README.md

   G<-G/mean(diag(G))
 ```

-### (1) Converting a RAM matrix into a symDMatrix
+#### (1) Converting a RAM matrix into a symDMatrix

-In practice, if we can hold a matrix in RAM there is not much of a point to convert it to a symDMatrix, however, this will help us to get started.
+In practice, if we can hold a matrix in RAM, there is not much of a point to convert it to a symDMatrix; however, this will help us to get started.

 ```R
   source('~/GitHub/symDMatrix/definitions.r')
   G2=as.symDMatrix(G,folder="mice",nChunks=5,vmode='double') # can use single for lighter files.
 ```

-### (2) Exploring operators
+#### (2) Exploring operators

+Now that we have a symDMatrix, let's illustrate some operators.

 ```R
  # Basic operators applied to a matrix in RAM and to a symDMatrix
   # dimension operators